 Air Force Space Command, activated Sept.
 1, 1982, is a major command with headquarters at Peterson Air Force Base, Colo.
-AFSPC provides military focused space and cyberspace capabilities with a global perspective to the joint warfighting team.
+AFSPC provides military focused space capabilities with a global perspective to the joint warfighting team.